Skip to main content

-Complaints Procedure
+Complaints Procedure – 12CP BARRISTERS

-Complaints must be made in Writing
+Complaints made in Writing

-1. Please give the following details:
+5. Please give the following details:

-• Your name and address;
+• Your name and address.

-• Which member(s) of Chambers or Chambers’ staff you are complaining about;
+• Which member(s) of Chambers or Chambers’ staff you are complaining about.

 • The detail of the complaint; and